How to Apply

 For more information, please visit our website: Academic Innovation.

-- Apply project management, communication, design, quality assurance, and consultative skills to collaborate with faculty, course teams, and media designers.
+- Apply project management, communication, relationship management, design, quality assurance, and consultative skills to collaborate with faculty, course teams, administrators, vendors and other stakeholders.

-- Work with AI colleagues and partners to design and develop critical documentation and project elements, including but not limited to: design plans, strategies, and goals, personas, timelines, faculty resources, online learning materials, and marketing language.
+- Work with CAI colleagues and partners to design and develop critical documentation and project elements, including but not limited to: design plans, strategies, and goals, timelines, faculty resources, online learning materials, and marketing language.

-- Manage and align many diverse perspectives, including those of faculty partners, external partners and collaborators, AI colleagues, and other U-M and external stakeholders.
+- Manage and align diverse perspectives and relationships, including those of faculty partners, external partners and collaborators, CAI colleagues, and other U-M and external stakeholders.

-- Ensure thoughtful and consistent alignment of projects with current practices in design thinking, copyright, accessibility, and data access policy.
+- Ensure thoughtful and consistent alignment of projects with current practices across multiple domains, including copyright and accessibility.

-- Facilitate project handoff and knowledge transfer across the AI portfolio.
+- Facilitate project handoff and knowledge transfer across the CAI portfolio.

-- Contribute to on-campus and external conversations about digital learning, design, and research; provide consultative support to potential partners on new ideas and proposals; and connect innovators with available AI and other university resources to tackle unsolved problems.
+- Contribute to on-campus and external conversations about CAI’s work and provide consultative support to potential partners on new ideas and proposals

 - Bachelor’s degree and 3 or more years of related experience (educational technology, instructional design, educational project management, information science, or consulting)